 R22 is being phased out worldwide because of its harmful effects on the ozone layer.
-The U.S. Environmental Protection Agency (EPA) has set January 1, 2020 as the date when R22 becomes illegal in the United States.
+The U.S. Environmental Protection Agency (EPA) has set January 1, 2020 as the date when R22 is banned from production and importation in the United States.

 After that date, R22 cannot be manufactured in the U.S. and it cannot be imported.
 R22 still in use in commercial HVAC systems will not be affected.

 What Does the R22 Phase Out Mean for Maintenance and Repairs?

 The R22 phase out date means that after January 1, 2020, HVAC systems that use R22 will be obsolete.
 If the repair requires adding R22 refrigerant to the system, the only options will be reclaimed and previously-produced R22 refrigerant.

 As you know, while some simple electrical repairs do not require recharging the refrigerant, most service calls do require a refrigerant recharge.

 HVAC system owners that have leaky systems and that have been periodically injecting new R22 into the system will be forced to replace their system.